12 Turkey Cooking Tips From Real Chefs

-When it comes to cooking a juicy, flavorful turkey, America’s chefs aren’t afraid to fly in the face of tradition.
+When it comes to cooking a juicy, flavorful turkey, the nation's chefs aren’t afraid to fly in the face of tradition.
 Here are a few of their top suggestions worth trying this holiday season.

-Most home cooks opt for a frozen turkey, but chefs like Sara Moulton recommend buying fresh.
-The reason: Muscle cells damaged by ice crystals lose fluid while the turkey thaws and roasts, making it easier to end up with a dried out bird.
+Most home cooks opt for a frozen turkey, but chef Sara Moulton recommends buying fresh.
+The reason: Muscle cells damaged by ice crystals lose fluid while the turkey thaws and roasts, making it easier to end up with a dried-out bird.
 For those who stick with a frozen turkey, make sure to properly thaw the bird—one day in the fridge for every 4-5 pounds.

 Idealizing the big, fat Thanksgiving turkey is a mistake, according to numerous chefs.
 Large birds take more time to cook, which can dry out the meat.
-Wolfgang Puck recently told Lifescript he won’t cook a bird larger than 15 pounds, while Travis Lett, head chef at Gjusta in Los Angeles, recommends going even smaller and cooking two or three 8-pound birds.
+Wolfgang Puck told Lifescript he won’t cook a bird larger than 16 pounds, while Travis Lett recommends going even smaller and cooking two or three 8-pound birds.

 Brining a turkey adds flavor, and it allows salt and sugar to seep deep into the meat, helping it retain moisture as the bird cooks.
 You can opt for a basic brine like the one chef Chris Shepherd recommends, which calls for one cup sugar, one cup salt, five gallons of water, and a three-day soak.
 Or, try something less traditional, like Michael Solomonov’s Mediterranean brine, which includes allspice, black cardamom, and dill seed.
 One challenge is finding a container big enough to hold a bird and all the liquid.
 Chef Stephanie Izard of Chicago’s Girl and the Goat recommends using a Styrofoam cooler.

 If the thought of dunking a turkey in five gallons of seasoned water doesn’t appeal to you, a dry brine could be the ticket.
 It’s essentially a meat rub that you spread over the bird and under the skin.
 Salt should be the base ingredient, and to that you can add dried herbs, pepper, citrus and other seasonings.
-Judy Rogers, chef at San Francisco’s Zuni Café, offers this dry rub recipe with apples, rosemary, and sage.
+Judy Rodgers, a chef at San Francisco’s Zuni Café before her death in 2013, shared this dry rub recipe with apples, rosemary, and sage.
 In addition to a shorter prep time, chefs say a dry brine makes for crispier skin and a nice, moist interior.

 Don’t move your bird straight from the fridge to the oven.
 Let it sit out for two to three hours first.
 Doing this, according to Aaron London of Al’s Place in San Francisco, lets the bones adjust to room temperature so that when roasted, it "allows the bones to hold heat like little cinder blocks, cooking the turkey from the inside out."